meisitala/bst692people2020/README.md

 This is a crazy new assignment.
 You will download the code for an R package that is in development, add a fuction, and publish it on github.
 Then you will add some code that produces a manual page, build the documentation and publish the updated version to github.

 ## Part 1
-0. Install the roxygen2 package and then use it:
+- [x] 0.
+Install the roxygen2 package and then use it:

 ```
 install.packages("roxygen2")
 library(roxygen2)
 ```

-1. Clone this project with R Studio
+- [x] 1.
+Clone this project with R Studio
-2. Add a branch with a name like rayBranch or laylaBranch or bobBranch
+- [x] 2.
+Add a branch with a name like rayBranch or laylaBranch or bobBranch
-3. Add an R file in the R directory with a name like aboutRay.R or aboutLayla.R or aboutBob.R
+- [x] 3.
+Add an R file in the R directory with a name like aboutRay.R or aboutLayla.R or aboutBob.R
-4. Add a function that has some unbelievable/interesting facts and one lie about you and/or your loved ones.
+- [x] 4.
+Add a function that has some unbelievable/interesting facts and one lie about you and/or your loved ones.
 The function sould be like this:

 ```
 #' @export aboutRay